naotoo1/Mutation-Validation/README.md

    ```
 You may optionally consider using [direnv](https://direnv.net/) for automatic shell activation when entering the project directory.

-To install Mutation-Validation in development mode, follow these steps to set up your environment with all the necessary dependencies with live code editing capabilities.
-To use the local reproducible development environment, execute the following lock file commands:
+To install Mutation-Validation in a stable version, follow these steps to set up your environment with all the necessary dependencies with live code editing capabilities.
+To use the local reproducible environment, execute the following lock file commands:

 ```bash
 # Generate requirements file